FC Krasnodar

 FC Krasnodar is a Russian professional football club based in Krasnodar that plays in the Russian Premier League.
-They are the league's reigning champions.
+They won the league in the 2024–25 season.

 The club was founded in 2008.
 In 2009, the club was promoted to the Russian First Division, the second highest division of the Russian football league system, despite finishing Zone South of Second Division in third.
 At the end of the 2010 season, they were promoted to the Russian Premier League for the 2011 season, despite finishing fifth in the first division.

 In 2013, FC Krasnodar began the construction of the 35,074-seat Krasnodar Stadium which was opened on 9 October 2016.
 Until the stadium was completed, FC Krasnodar continued playing their home matches in the Kuban Stadium.

 After the 2022 Russian invasion of Ukraine, the European Club Association suspended the team, along with all other Russian clubs and national teams, from competing in European competitions.